Feastio

 Wine production equipment

 Following a walk through the cave, Randy led us up a staircase and back to ground level, where we entered a separate building with wine production equipment.
+Everything looked so clean and attractive, waiting to be used.

-I'd only met Randy an hour earlier, yet everything I saw and heard led me to believe Slate Theory Winery would be a very successful venture.
+New barrels from France had yet to be unwrapped.
+I'd only met Randy an hour earlier, yet everything I saw and heard led me to believe Slate Theory Winery would be a successful venture.

 Slate Theory's wines